 Most of the present day lock systems consist a myriad of interconnecting parts.
 However, that is not the case with magnetic locks.
 They boast of a simple and intuitive design with only 2 components, namely – a magnet and armature plate.

 As the name suggests, these locks employ electromagnetic force to secure doors.
-When someone inserts a key, it instantly cuts the power to the magnet, thus allowing the door to open.
-This allows magnetic locks to provide instant access without compromising on security.
+When someone inserts a key, types in a code, or even pushes a button, it instantly cuts the power to the magnet, and allows the door to open.
+This is a good way to provide instant access without compromising on security.
 On the other hand, there are several conventional locks which feature impractical and time-consuming unlocking mechanisms such as twisting the key back to its original position to gain access.

 Mag locks offer a great degree of versatility as they can be operated in many ways.
 When used in residential buildings, they are usually connected to a buzzer, which intimates the respective occupant who can unlock the door.
 Alternatively, it can also be used with a keypad system where a numerical code is needed to unlock the door.